-- 1. In the Start menu, open the Programs menu and select Harmony 17 [Edition] > Tools > Configuration Wizard. - 2.
-When prompted, enable Configuration Wizard to make changes to your device.

-- 1. In the Toon Boom Harmony Configuration dialog, select the ... button right of Database. - 2.
+- 1. In the Start menu, open the Programs menu and select Harmony 20 [Edition] > Tools > Configuration Wizard. - 2.
+When prompted, enable Configuration Wizard to make changes to your device. - The Toon Boom Harmony Configuration Wizard launches. - 1.
+In the Toon Boom Harmony Configuration dialog, select the ... button right of Database. - 2.
 In the Toon Boom Harmony Database Creation dialog, select Client and click on Next. - 3.
 Under What is the name of the server?, type in the hostname of the database server. - 4.
 Under What is the User?, type in the name of an user account that has access to the database share. - 5.
 Under What is the Password?, type in the password for the selected user account. - 6.
 Click on Next. - 7.
 In the Database changes field, verify that all the intended changes are correct, then click on Finish.